Easter Day provides an excellent opportunity for brands to get their creative caps on!

 With this relatively small campaign being marketed across their brand packaging and social media, it’s exciting to see how consumers react and engage with this non-chocolate, ‘eggy’ campaign.

-We hope you enjoyed reading these EGGcelent easter campaigns by brands.
+We hope you enjoyed reading these Egg-cellent easter campaigns by brands.
 We at Mindstorm leverage chaos everyday to stay ahead of the curve, we’re not just leading the race, we re-define it everyday.
-To give us a shot-out, message us at www.mindstorm.in/contact
+To give us a shout out, contact us!